lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Retransmission Timer: this timer can be used by a SCHC Fragment sender to set a timeout on expecting a SCHC ACK.

-* Attempts: this counter counts the requests for a missing SCHC ACK.
-MAX_ACK_REQUESTS is the threshold at which the SCHC Fragment sender stops sending repeated requests.
+* Attempts: this counter counts the requests for SCHC ACKs.
+MAX_ACK_REQUESTS is the threshold at which an exception is raised.

 ### Integrity Checking {#IntegrityChecking}